40 Hoatzin or Stinkbird Facts That You May Not Know

 Hoatzins in effect are flying cows: their diet primarily is young leaves and buds, which are digested in the crop with the aid of bacteria and microbes.— Cornell Lab of Ornithology

-21. They appear to feed early and late in the day.
-At other times they preen their feathers, sunbathe with open wings, or wash in puddles of rain trapped in the trees.
+23. They appear to feed early and late in the day.
+At other times, they preen their feathers, sunbathe with open wings, or wash in puddles of rain trapped in the trees.

-33. The chicks have two claws on the front of each wing.
+36. The chicks have two claws on the front of each wing.
 These are eventually lost.
-They remind some people of the three claws on each wing of Archaeopteryx.
+They remind some people of the three claws on each wing of Archaeopteryx, a prehistoric animal with both dinosaur and bird-like features.
 There is no evidence that hoatzins are related to Archaeopteryx, though.

 The chick's wing claws are interesting, but they aren't entirely unique.
 Some turaco chicks also have claws on their wings.
 Turacos are arboreal and herbivorous birds that live in Africa.

 The IUCN (International Union for Conservation of Nature) classifies the hoatzin in its "Least Concern" category.
+This classification is based on a 2016 population assessment.
 The bird is sometimes hunted for food, although it's said that its smell discourages this activity.
 In addition, its habitat is sometimes destroyed.
 In general, though, it appears to be doing okay at the moment.
 The IUCN does say that its population is decreasing, however, which could be a warning for the future.